Bankruptcy General Questions

 Property You Can Keep After You File for Bankruptcy

-In a chapter 7 case, you can keep all property which the law says is “exempt” from the claims of creditors.
+In a Chapter 7 case, you can keep all property which the law says is “exempt” from the claims of creditors.
 It is important to check the exemptions that are available in the state where you live.
 (If you moved to your current state from a different state within two years before your bankruptcy filing, you may be required to use the exemptions from the state where you lived just before the two-year period.)
 In some states, you are given a choice when you file bankruptcy between using either the state exemptions or using the federal bankruptcy exemptions.
 If your state has “opted” out of the federal bankruptcy exemptions, you will be required to chose exemptions mostly under your state law.
 However, even in an “opt-out” state, you may use a special federal bankruptcy exemption that protects retirement funds in pension plans and individual retirement accounts (IRAs).

-•$2025 in things you need for your job (tools, books, etc.);
+•Things you need for your job (tools, books, etc.), not to exceed $10,000;

 •Your right to receive certain benefits such as Social Security, unemployment compensation, veteran’s benefits, public assistance, and pensions–regardless of the amount.